 Firstly, your MATCH function was using inexact matching, so it wasn't always finding the correct column for each date.
 Setting its last argument to 0 tells it to use exact matching and solves this issue.

-You can see more about exact versus inexact matching in the video lesson: Expert Skills Lesson 3-24 Use a VLOOKUP function for an inexact lookup.
+You can see more about exact versus inexact matching in our Expert Skills Books and E-books.

 This seems to solve the first problem you noticed.

 The second problem was that the formulas were returning #N/A after changing the date.
 The reason for this is my fault - in my version of the formulas I changed the TEXT function to this:

 This works perfectly for dates with two-digit days, but your RSVPTracker worksheet only has single digits for the days, meaning my formula was trying to match 4/04/16 with 4/4/16 and failing to find a match.

 The correct formula looks like this: